Kate Cofer, AIA, IIDA, PMP

 • RED Award, 2013 IIDA Chicago – Wintrust Financial Corporation Project (Rosemont, IL)

-• Paper & Presentation, 2012 Design Communication National Conference, “How the Creative Process is a Skill in Organizing Chaos by the Project Manager”
+• Paper & Presenter, 2012 Design Communication National Conference, “How the Creative Process is a Skill in Organizing Chaos by the Project Manager”

 What attracted you to architecture, and when did you know you wanted to make that your career?

-I have been attracted to architecture since a 4th grade architecture class at Barnard Elementary School in Tulsa, and I’ve been hooked since then.
-I learned perspective drawing in 6th grade which motivated me to take AutoCad classes through high school.
+My interest in architecture began in a 4th-grade architecture class at Barnard Elementary School in Tulsa, and I’ve been captivated ever since.
+By 6th grade, I was learning perspective drawing, which sparked my motivation to take AutoCAD classes throughout high school.

-My dad helped me understand the long-term impact of architecture.
-Architecture allows interaction with spaces and buildings that you experience over time and revisit years later, and you get to see the impact your design has on the community.
-The emotional connectivity to a space has really stuck with me through my education and career.
+My dad helped me understand the long-term impact of architecture by visiting masonry projects built by my grandfather.
+Architecture is a profession where you interact with spaces and buildings over time, revisiting them years later and seeing the effect your design has on the community.
+That emotional connection to a particular space has resonated with me throughout my education and career.

 What is the biggest challenge in the architecture/interior design industry right now?